ram-bhaskara/ram-bhaskara.github.io/_pages/frontpage.md

 &nbsp;

-I'm a PhD candidate in Aerospace Engineering at Texas A&M University.
-My research focuses on on-board sensor data processing and state estimation using FPGA embedded systems.
+I'm a PhD candidate in Aerospace Engineering at Texas A&M University - graduating in August 2025.
+My research focuses on on-board signal processing and state estimation using FPGA embedded systems.
 I also work on computer graphics and computer vision for space robotics.

 Previously, I was a visiting research intern at NASA JPL, where I worked on space-scene and sensor modeling, as well as perception for offroad autonomy.

+I recently defended my PhD and here is a brief `outline of my dissertation research: [Technical Note](./assets/imgs/pubs/Ram_Dissertation_Poster.pdf "Poster")`.

-**I am seeking full-time opportunities in sensor algorithms and autonomy starting in 2025**.
+**I am seeking full-time opportunities in algorithms, digital signal processing, and perception starting in July 2025**.

 &nbsp;